the-scouts/por/src/por/expected/chapter-3.exp.rst

       *  nominating the Group Chair.
 The Group Scout Leader may not hold this appointment, nor

          may a Scouter be nominated;
-      *  matters relating to the admission and membership of Beaver Scouts, Cub Scouts, Scouts and members of the Scout Active Support Unit in the Group;
+      *  matters relating to the admission and membership of Squirrel Scouts, Beaver Scouts, Cub Scouts, Scouts and members of the Scout Active Support Unit in the Group;
       *  agreeing the service agreement of any Group Scout Active Support Units and reviewing them annually;
       *  building and maintaining a good relationship with the Group's immediate community;
       *  building and maintaining a good relationship with the Sponsoring Authority in the case of a Sponsored Scout Group and with any community represented by the Sponsoring Authority;